adhiluphanna/deliciousrecipeh/content/post/811-how-to-make-speedy-lamb-stew.md

 - "add oil and ginger garlic paste"
 - "remove the tomato paste with ginger garlic and add in the same pan the lamb. allow it to cook for about 5-7 minutes. remove it from the pan."
 - "Pour in the diced or sliced onions and allow to cook in the same oil as the lamb."
-- "Once the onions are cooked, add in tomato &amp; ginger garlic paste (cooked earlier) and the lamb."
+- "Once the onions are cooked, add in tomato & ginger garlic paste (cooked earlier) and the lamb."
 - "Add in remaining ingredients into the pot.
 Wine being last.
 You can add in more vegetables like celery; potatoes; radish; etc."
 - "Add in half a cup of water and allow to cook on the stove.
 I say 1 hour is sufficient if you have really good pieces of lamb that softens easily; when I have time I allow it to stay on the stove for a good 2 hours on low heat."
 - "Add in salt and pepper to taste.
 I use black peppercorn."